AlfieLinux/salt/README.md

 Shows what was edited, when it was edited, who edited it and which line was edited.
 Again an useful command for group projects or at workplaces when someone has made a huge mistake and won't admit making one :').

+## git reset hard HEAD

+When you think you've done an irrecoverable mistake and deleted something important from your git repo you can use git reset --hard HEAD to recover the lost file/files.

+I simulated this situation with deleting this very report that I'm writing currently, which was kinda stupid if this simulation somehow went wrong.

 SOURCES: